ETCBC/genre_synvar/README.md

 > We use three basic categories: `prose`, `poetry` and `prophetic` for complete books.
 For example, Genesis is `prose`, Psalms is `poetry`, Isaiah is `prophetic`, etc. The labels are not based on formal criteria, but are intended to be coarse-grained, intuitive classifications, similar to what one might find in exegetical studies.
 >
 > Within prose, we added `list`.
 These are generally lists of people names.
 We also added `instruction`, which is a general tag for (mainly) law texts.
 Finally, we changed `prose` to `poetry` for pieces of poetry embedded in prose, such as in Genesis 49. -Martijn Naaijer

-### TF version

-Only version c is exported here, but since the verses do not change from version to version, you can use `genre.tf` with any version of BHSA.